Table of Contents

 Why Expanding Your Vocabulary Matters?

 - Ace Those Aptitude Tests: Exams like the GRE, GMAT, IELTS, TOEFL, PTE, and SAT are all about testing your knowledge bank on the English vocabulary front.
-If your vocabulary is good, then you will excel in your exams and probably clear the papers in the first go.
+If your vocabulary is good, then you will excel in your exams and probably clear the papers on the first try.
 Knowing difficult vocabulary words for IELTS and other exams can give you an edge and help you stand out in applications.

 - Talk Confidently Abroad: Confidence is the best accessory you can wear.
 Knowing the language of the country where you will reside makes you confident, articulate, and well-spoken.
 It allows you to converse freely, speak without shame, and communicate efficiently.
 When you’re studying or working overseas, you’ll come across new words.
 A strong vocabulary helps you keep up and communicate more easily with others.